 What is a cash flow forecast?

-Cash flow forecasting is a method of predicting cash inflows and outflows to see how much money you’ll have in the future.
-It gives a good glimpse into your business's financial health and can help plan spending.
+Cash flow forecasting is a way of predicting how much money will move in and out of your account in a set period.
+It gives you a glimpse into your business' financial health and can help with budgeting and planning your spending.

 A cash flow forecast is different from a cash flow statement.
-A statement focuses on past cash flows, a forecast aims to predict the future.
+A statement focuses on past cash flows while a forecast aims to predict the future.

 Why is cash flow forecasting important?

-Staying on top of your business cash flow helps you pay bills on time and it helps ensure you can pay yourself, too.
-When costs are rising, it becomes even more imperative that businesses get their cash flow management right, and cash flow forecasting is one way to do it.
+Staying on top of your business cash flow means you’re able to pay bills on time and pay yourself, too.
+When costs are rising, it becomes even more crucial that businesses get their cash flow management right, and cash flow forecasting is one way to do it.